Opium Wars with China 1839-1860

 The Opium Trade

 With a burgeoning Indian Empire ➚, generating vast amounts of money, the British were on the doorstep of China, and they must have hoped to repeat the successful Indian business model there.
 Britain turned to goods that were so highly prized that Chinese officials could be bribed to turn a blind eye to trade in them; this was opium.
 For centuries China had imported opium from northern India by way of overland transport through Yunnan.
 Limited amounts of opium were also grown in China for centuries, at least as long ago as the Tang dynasty, however it was widely adulterated with linseed oil and other substances, the Indian opium was considered higher quality, particularly from Madhya Pradesh ➚.
 The Chinese came to believe that this powerful drug must contain some potent additional substance, rumors suggested that it was made from poppies mixed with the putrefied flesh of eagles and men.
-The opium trade from India was not started by the British, the Portuguese were making vast profits in it from the late 16th century.
-When Britain took control of India, she inherited the existing trade in Opium and then greatly expanded it.
+The opium trade from India was not started by the British, the Portuguese had started making vast profits from it in the late 16th century.
+When Britain took control of India, she inherited the existing trade in opium and then greatly expanded it.
 The silver from the opium crop was then used to buy Chinese goods that were then shipped back to Europe.

 The effects of opium

 At this time opium and other narcotics were not seen as the evil thing they are today.
-Educated and refined people in England took a nightly dose of opium (as laudanum ➚) to help them sleep.
-Although some people became addicted it was seen as no worse than alcohol.
+Educated and refined people in England took a nightly dose of opium (in th form of laudanum ➚) to help them sleep.
+Although some people became addicted it was not seen as any worse than alcohol.
 Jardine Mattheson took view that opium was ‘not a curse but a comfort and a benefit to the hard-working Chinese’.
-So opiates were not seen in Europe as an awfully bad thing, if taken in moderation, therefore trade in opium was widely seen like alcohol - unfortunate, but not evil.
+So opiates were not considered in Europe as an awfully bad thing, if taken in moderation, therefore trade in opium was widely seen like alcohol - unfortunate, but not evil.
 However in China opium had had a crippling effect on many people, particularly government officials, and so it was banned in 1813.
 The ban had limited effect in the coastal states.
 Smugglers and criminal gangs managed to circumvent the law and maintain a steady supply of the drug.
 The Manchu government saw its tax income from trade in tea and silk decline as the illicit trade in opium grew enormously.

 Mr. C.V.A.
 Peel describes a visit to an opium den in the late 19th century: